rising-dancho/diffchecker_sqlite/README.md

 # installation instructions
 - about the **"Run anyway"** screen, in order for me to remove this warning for this desktop app i would need to pay a trusted Certificate Authority for a **"Code Signing Certificate" (around $70 – $500 PER YEAR)** from Sectigo (Comodo), GoDaddy, SSL.com etc. in order for Windows to not flag me as a **"Unknown Publisher"** source: https://chatgpt.com/share/68af5fd5-c628-8000-ba36-dfcf1ff7596c
-- yep, i dont have that kind of money lol
+- yep, i dont have that kind of money
 - this is a ***free*** tool lmao 😂😂😂

 #### Download the installer